ivg-design/cep/docs/reference/html-extension-cookbook.md

 CEP supports remote debugging for HTML extensions from 5.0.

- - Create a “.debug” file to the extension root directory such as `Test_Extension\.debug`.
+ - Create a " .debug" file to the extension root directory such as `Test_Extension\.debug`.
 The .debug file contains remote debug ports.
 Developers must create this file and use valid debug ports because both remote debugging and dev tools are based on it.
  - ".debug" file name is special for both Windows and macOS platforms, it has to be created via command line.
 	 - On Windows, use "copy con .debug" and "Ctrl+Z" to create an empty file.
 	 - On macOS, use "touch .debug" to create an empty file.